The skin naturally undergoes many changes as we age.

-This accumulation of dead skin cells on the surface of the skin will interfere with light reflection, and this will lead your skin to become more prone to discoloration and loss of radiance and glow.
+This accumulation of dead skin cells on the skin’s surface will interfere with light reflection, which will lead your skin to become more prone to discoloration and loss of radiance and glow.

 While your skin is going through a transition during this time, you may find yourself experiencing more dryness and irritation even if your skin was previously on the oily side.

-This is the time when you will start to see the results of the efforts you did for your skin back when you were in your 20s.
+This is the time when you will start to see the results of the efforts you made for your skin back when you were in your 20s.

 While you cannot reverse age-related skin changes, you can absolutely slow down the aging process by taking good care of yourself and your skin.

-Taking good care of yourself really just means avoiding the bad stuff such as alcohol, cigarettes, stress, lack of sleep, etc and replace them with regular exercise, healthy diet, good water intake, and decent sleep.
+Taking good care of yourself really just means avoiding the bad stuff such as alcohol, cigarettes, stress, lack of sleep, etc, and replace them with regular exercise, a healthy diet, good water intake, and decent sleep.

-But when it comes to your skincare regimen and the products you are using, the main goal is to keep your skin toned, well moisturized, and protected, and there is absolutely no reason for overusing different products and overcomplicating your routine with that.
+But when it comes to your skincare regimen and the products you are using, the main goal is to keep your skin toned, well moisturized, and protected.
+There is absolutely no reason for overusing different products and overcomplicating your routine with that.

 Your skincare routine will eventually become more complicated than how it was in your 20s when removing your makeup with wet wipes was totally fine (nope, it wasn’t), and going to bed without moisturizing didn’t matter (oh, but it did).